Ok, so you run an e-commerce business! great!

 Let’s now try to dissect them one by one.

 Bad Product Data:

 Imagine that a top retail brand has got the specification of a laptop being displayed on their e-store inconsistent with the actual product.
 Now imagine that a customer actually goes ahead and makes a purchase only to discover that the laptop delivered to her is not exactly what she had ordered.
 From the retailer’s perspective even if this error was unintentional, the customer will still feel duped here.
-What kind of brand impact will the retailer have on customer’s mind?
-Just one example of Product Data gone wrong…and that’s exactly why Product data needs to not only be in its correct, current, complete and detailed form but also consistent for the customer across all sales channels right up to the delivery.
+What kind of brand impact will the retailer have on the customer’s mind?
+Just one example of Product Data gone wrong…and that’s exactly why Product data needs to not only be in its correct, current, complete, and detailed form but also consistent for the customer across all sales channels right up to the delivery.

 Bad Customer Data:

 Now imagine the same laptop, even if consistent with its online specification, is sold at a price higher than advertised, simply because the system is unable to decide if a buyer is eligible for a discount or not.
-This could be due to a variety of reasons such as missing or incorrect buyer profile information e.g. incorrect gender, age, country of purchase or a sheer inability of the system to classify a customer consistently across various business functions.
+This could be due to a variety of reasons such as missing or incorrect buyer profile information e.g. incorrect gender, age, country of purchase, or a sheer inability of the system to classify a customer consistently across various business functions.

 Let’s cite an example.
 Multiple companies have different definitions of the word “senior”.
-While certain companies like McDonald’s and Arby’s consider age 55 as senior, a few other stick to the Social Security Office’s definition which is 62.
+While certain companies like McDonald’s and Arby’s consider age 55 as a senior, a few other stick to the Social Security Office’s definition which is 62.
 Such anomalies and inconsistencies with Customer data often lead to surprises for the buyer, especially if not communicated clearly in advertisements, leaving them in dilemma over a company’s business practices.

 Bad Shipping Data: